ahmedsomaa/storefront-api/README.md

 **Important Note**

-> The commnads `seed & teardown` will propmt you to provide the database password.
+> The commnads `seed & teardown` will prompt you to provide the database password.

 ### Coverage